iann0036/tf-cfn-provider/docs/providers/openstack/NetworkingTrunkV2.md

 ## Properties

 `Region` - (Optional) The region in which to obtain the V2 networking client.
 A networking client is needed to create a trunk.
 If omitted, the `Region` argument of the provider is used.
 Changing this creates a new trunk.

-`Name` - (Optional) A unique name for the port.
-Changing this updates the `Name` of an existing port.
+`Name` - (Optional) A unique name for the trunk.
+Changing this updates the `Name` of an existing trunk.

-`Description` - (Optional) Human-readable description of the port.
-Changing this updates the name of the existing port.
+`Description` - (Optional) Human-readable description of the trunk.
+Changing this updates the name of the existing trunk.

 `PortId` - (Required) The ID of the port to be used as the parent port of the trunk.
 This is the port that should be used as the compute instance network port.
 Changing this creates a new trunk.

 `AdminStateUp` - (Optional) Administrative up/down status for the trunk (must be "true" or "false" if provided).
 Changing this updates the `AdminStateUp` of an existing trunk.

 `TenantId` - (Optional) The owner of the Trunk.
 Required if admin wants to create a trunk on behalf of another tenant.
 Changing this creates a new trunk.

 `SubPort` - (Optional) The set of ports that will be made subports of the trunk.
 The structure of each subport is described below.

 `Tags` - (Optional) A set of string tags for the port.